EC vs SC Formulation: 3 Key Differences You Need to Know

 • An efficient formulation not only adds value for consumers but also optimizes production costs by maximizing ingredient use.

-3. Personalization and Market Trends
+3. EC vs SC Formulation: Applications and Market Trends

 The personal care industry is entering an era of mass personalization.
 Consumers seek products tailored to their specific needs, and EC and SC formulations offer the flexibility necessary to meet these demands.